gard-projects/machine-learning/LinearRegression/README.md

 **NB!** Note the location where you may store the CSV files can be different, in that case just replace the location in the `read_csv(...)` with your respective path.

 # Creating the model structure
+> [!IMPORTANT]
-**NB!** I assume you have some grasp of classes in Python, thus I will not elaborate on this syntax.
+> I assume you have some grasp of classes in Python, thus I will not elaborate on this syntax.
 To make the coding experience easier I make use of Python classes.
 Our constructor takes in two arguments, **epochs** and **learning_rate $\alpha$**.
 The cost history field is used to keep track of the loss value during each epoch.

 > **Epoch**: the number of iterations in our training loop